Code-Institute-Submissions/JUST-GYM/README.md

  user can easily type out a message.
 Beneath there is a neat little button to click which gives the user the opportunity to have the whole message sent to their e-mail address. finally below that you'll find the 'Send' button and some social links.

  ##### *Currently there is no Java Script coded into this website therefore there currently isn't the capability to send e-mails or receive notifications for sent mails.
 This will be a feature that will be implemented in the near future.
 For now a Modal has been set up in place of this and a notification will appear when the 'Send' button is clicked.
-Unfortunately this has disabled the required fields so for the time being, it is possible to click the 'Send' button without actually filling out any fields.
+Unfortunately this has disabled the 'required' fields so for the time being, it is possible to click the 'Send' button without actually filling out any fields.
 The implementation of Java Script will also enable e-mails to be copied and sent to their owner.
 Currently the buttons for this form are purely aesthetic.*

-* Finally at the bottom you will find an embedded Google Map which shows the location of Just Gym's fictional establishment.
-Underneath the embedded Google Map you can find the company's address and telephone number.
+* At the bottom you will find an embedded Google Map which shows the location of Just Gym's fictional establishment.
+The map is interactive meaning you can click, drag, and navigate the map using your mouse.
+The Google map is completely responsive so it looks great on all browsers and screen resolutions.

-##### *Because Google Map's embedded map is beyond the scope of Code Institute's Milestone Project 1, the scaling and dimensions of the map are a little off, especially when presented in Mobile View.
-Perfect coding for this feature will be implemented in the near future.*
+* Underneath the embedded Google Map you can find the company's address and telephone number with a few appropriate Font Awesome icons.

- ### **JOIN PAGE**
+ ### **JOIN PAGE** <a name="join"></a>

  * Differently to the other pages, the Join page does away with the clear title at the top and instead it jumps straight into a large catchy slogan on the right and a promotional offer on the left.
 Below the slogan and promotion there is a clear high-resolution image of two women connecting on a laptop computer and a